starchyunderscore/starchyunderscore/README.md

 Hi, I’m @starchyunderscore

-I’m currently learning html, javascript, CSS, and java
+I’m currently learning rust

-I'm currently working on nothing.
+I'm currently working on some old computers.

 <!---
 starchyunderscore/starchyunderscore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.